cgarciae/treeo/docs/user-guide/intro.md

 # User Guide

-Before we start it would be useful to define some terminology that will be used the documentation.
+Before we start it would be useful to define some terminology that will be used throughout the documentation.

 ### Terminology